lirantal/nodejs-cli-apps-best-practices/README.md

   <summary>➡️ <b>Details</b></summary>

-Especially for CLI applications, it is common to interact with user input and improperly managing keyboard events may result in unresponsive program to the `SIGINT` signal interrupt which is commonly used by users when they hit the `CTRL+C` keys.
+Especially for CLI applications, it is common to interact with user input and improperly managing keyboard events may result in your app failing to respond to SIGINT interrupts, commonly used by users when they hit the `CTRL+C` keys.

 The problem of not respecting process signals worsens when the program is being orchestrated by non-human interaction.
 For example, a CLI that runs in a docker container but will not respond to software interrupt signals sent to it.